Last Updated on

 - Potassium, chloride, and glucose are key nutrients in coconut water, making it useful for promoting hydration.
 There’s 1456 mg of potassium per liter of coconut water, which is 31% of the recommended daily allowance.
 The equivalent portion of pedialyte contains 2040mg of potassium, for reference.

-- It is a natural laxative, but low in sucrose so does not promote diarrhea.
+- Coconut water is a natural laxative, but it is low in sucrose so does not promote diarrhea.

 - This study found that young coconut water is a potent anti-inflammatory aid, and mature coconut water is a moderate aid.
 The study measures the anti-inflammatory effects of young coconut water, mature coconut water, and ibuprofen on rats to reduce edema.
 The young coconut water performed better than ibuprofen!